Queensland Health is suing a retired nurse over long service leave it says she was not entitled to take.

 ‘This has had a huge impact on my life’

-Ms Boisen said the ordeal has taken its toll on her health and well being.
+Boisen says the ordeal has taken its toll on her health and well being.

 “There is no doubt that this has had a huge impact on my life – it’s certainly not the carefree retirement I had envisaged for myself,” she said.